BRAIN Initiative Taps Two Labs from Georgia Tech

-“We are developing approaches to using genetically expressed voltage sensors to optically image brain activity during a sensory-motor task,” Stanley said.
+“We are developing approaches to using genetically expressed voltage sensors to optically image brain activity during a sensory-motor task,” Stanley says.

 The new technology would let the researchers monitor brain activity at high spatial and temporal resolution over long periods of time.

-“It allows us to address questions related to the circuits involved in coordinating the relationship between sensing and action for the first time,” Stanley said.
+“It allows us to address questions related to the circuits involved in coordinating the relationship between sensing and action for the first time,” Stanley says.